You may be an excellent employee but if you can’t convince potential employers with your resume, you may be hunting for a job for a while

 Focus on what makes you special

 The job market is tough.
 Many job postings get large numbers of applicants and many managers simply don’t have time to read everything in detail.
-You need to set yourself apart from all the other job hunters.
+If you want to land a job with a good salary, need to set yourself apart from all the other job hunters.
 Were you the first to achieve something in your field?
 Did you hit a sales target that is still unsurpassed?
 Have you been recognized state-wide or nationally for something?
 Let your potential employer know about it.
-Degrees and other qualifications only go so far.
+Degrees and other qualifications can only go so far.

 Job applications are often scanned electronically these days.
 That means a computer system will be evaluating your resume before a human takes a look.
 This means you need to use the current language of your field along with keywords which your employer will be looking for.
 If this all foreign to you, look at the language the company uses in its online profiles.
 Look at the language which was used in the job posting.
 Try to match the tone and lingo of professionals in the industry.